-- The performance targets are given below: - All excavated materials to be sorted for recovering the inert portion of C&D materials, e.g. hard rocks, soil and broken concrete, for reuse on the Site or disposal to designated outlets; All metallic waste to be recovered for collection by recycling contractors;
+- - All excavated materials to be sorted for recovering the inert portion of C&D materials, e.g. hard rocks, soil and broken concrete, for reuse on the Site or disposal to designated outlets;

-- All candboard and peep readstaging for plant, equipment and materials) to be recovered, properly stockpiled in dry and covered condition to prevent cross contamination;

-All chemical wastes to be collected and properly disposed of by specialist contractors; and
+- All metallic vasies to be recovered for collection by recycling contractors.
+All cardboard and purper packaging (for plant, equipment and materials) to be recovered, properly stockpilled in dry and covered condition to prevent cross contamination.
+All characteristics waste to be collected and preperly disposed of by specialist contractors; and

-All demolition debris to be stored to recover broken concrete, reinforcement burn, mechanical and electrical fittings, hardware as well as other fitting / materials that have established recycling outlets.
+- All demolition debris to be stored to recover broken concrete, reinforcement bars, mechanical and electrical fittings, hardware as well as other fitting / materials that have established recycling outlets.
+Plastic refer to plastic bottles/containers, plastic sheets/fourn from packaging material.

+- Broken concrete for recycling into aggregates.
-Plastics refer to plantic bothles containers, plastic sheets/four form packaging material. - Broken concrete for recycling into aggregates.
-The waste flow table shall also include C&D materials that are specified in the Contract to be imported for use at the Site.

-Density Assumption: 1.6(kg/l) for Public Fill and 0.9(kg/l) for General Refuse - Inert C&D Material was delivered to contract 1108A from 10-Dec-2012. - The quantity of paper careboard packaging generated in January 2013 was updated by the Contractor in March 2013.
-The quantity of general refuse generated in January 2013 was updated by the Contractor in March 2013.
-The quantity of general refuse generated in January 2013 was updated by the Contractor in Aprel 2013.
+The waste flow table shall also include C&D materials that are specified in the Contract to be imported for use at the Site. - Density Assumption: 1.6(kg/l) for Public Fill and 0.9(kg/l) for General Refuse - Inert C&D Material was delivered to contract 1108A from 10-Dec-2012. - The quantity of paper/ cardboard packaging generated in January 2013 was updated by the Contractor in March 2013. - The quantity of general refuse generated in January 2013 was updated by the Contractor in March 2013. - The quantity of general refuse generated in March 2013 was updated by the Contractor in April 2013.
 Chemical waste includes waste oil.
-It is assumed density of waste oil to be 0.8 kg/L.

-- -11 The quantity of chemical waste generated in June 2013 was updated by the Contractor in August 2013. - -12 Inert C&D Material was delivered to contract SCL1123 from 20-May-2017. - -13 Inert C&D Material was delivered to Receptor Site of Green Valley Landfill Ltd. from April 2018.
+It is assumed density of waste oil to be 0.8 kg/L. - The quantity of chemical waste generated in June 2013 was updated by the Contractor in August 2013. - Inert C&D Material was delivered to contract SCL1123 from 20-May-2017. -13 Inert C&D Material was delivered to Receptor Site of Green Valley Landfill Ltd. from April 2018.